GVR Report cover Non-lethal Weapons Market Size, Share & Trends Report

 • In February 2025, EDGE Group (UAE) entity CONDOR signed a contract with Brazil’s SENAPPEN to upgrade prison security in Brazil using non-lethal tech (NLT) and training.

-Non-Lethal Weapons Market Report Scope
+Non-lethal Weapons Market Report Scope

 Report Attribute